 Restaurants and venues such as events, bars, nightclubs

-An umbrella category is also provided for “Things to Do.”
-Some requirements, preferences, and characteristics apply to all subcategories of “Things to Do,” but each experience type may also have its own requirements, preferences, and characteristics.
-The initial specification includes two subcategories, spa services and sightseeing tours (these are provided as illustrative examples but are likely incomplete).
-Others, such as skiing, golf, fishing, and skydiving, are expected to be added over time based on input from experts.

-The structure of “Things to Do” requirements and preferences is hierarchical, allowing those for more specific types of activities (for example, Nordic skiing or Alpine skiing) to inherit requirements and preferences from a more generic category (skiing), but also to permit overrides for the more specific category where needed.
+The project has defined an umbrella category, “Things to Do” (activities), which covers everything from passive (“seated bus tour”) to physically demanding, high-risk activities (“climbing the Matterhorn”).
+These have been designed at a high level but are not part of the initial release.

+The proposed structure is a category/sub-category (graph) structure, which provides for increasingly specialized activities, an example of the hierarchy might be Sports, Active Sports, Active Winter Sports, Skiing, Alpine Skiing.
+At any level, a traveler can state preferences and needs; they can also add relevant experience or capabilities.

+Experience and capabilities may be highly activity-dependent, and the schema will require input from experts in each category.
+Specialized needs and preferences will be needed for many categories, for example Alpine Skiing might have preferences for ski length, boot size, and an altitude and temperature ranges that you are willing to tolerate.
+Some of these (e.g. altitude tolerance) might be specified in and inherited from other categories, e.g. Health and Fitness.

 It should be noted that artificial intelligence is leading to a kind of merger of the tourism and leisure industries.
 Whereas tourism always involves travel, leisure activities occur both while traveling and at home.
 The HATPro profile was designed to support the travel and tourism industry, but because it includes all the leisure elements as well, it should support at-home leisure activities equally well.